-With help from a Smithsonian grant, Museum on Main Street works with students and teachers to help them understand and record local history.
-The student-history initiative [live link]:
+Museum on Main Street works with cultural organizations, students and teachers to help them understand and record local history.
+Our student-history initiatives:

-- Improves 21st century skills (creativity, critical thinking, civic and media literacy, and research skills)
+- Improve 21st century skills (creativity, critical thinking, civic and media literacy, and research skills)

-- Enhances technology skills (depending on project): operate recording equipment, video editing, digitization of primary sources, website development, blog writing
+- Enhance technology skills (depending on project): operate recording equipment, video editing, digitization of primary sources, website development, blog writing

-- Increases interaction and understanding between students and local cultural organizations
+- Increase interaction and understanding between students and local cultural organizations

-- Develops teachers’ knowledge of local history and ways to use public history in their lesson plans
+- Develop teachers’ knowledge of local history and ways to use public history in their lesson plans

 It takes a village to bring Museum on Main Street programs to life!
 We rely on state humanities councils, individual organizations, as well as schools for their work with developing and complementing our exhibitions, collecting campaigns, and school initiatives.

-An active partnership with state humanities councils in 48 states and Guam makes the Museum on Main Street program possible.
-By competitive application, each council selects six communities across the state to present a Smithsonian exhibition over the course of a year.
+An active partnership with state humanities councils and partners makes the Museum on Main Street program possible.
+By competitive application, each council selects up to six communities across the state to present a Smithsonian exhibition over the course of a year.
 The councils assist with logistics, planning, and financial support.
-Working alongside state councils, Smithsonian experts conduct installation workshops, train volunteers, and hold outreach seminars.
+Working alongside state partners, Smithsonian experts conduct installation workshops, train volunteers, and hold outreach seminars.